 Valentine’s Day: a good reason for a 24-hour escape.
-My husband, Philip, and I drove across Florida to spend the night at a friend’s house in Boca Grande, a tranquil town on the southern end of Gasparilla Island, in the Gulf of Mexico.
+We drove across Florida to spend the night at a friend’s house in Boca Grande, a tranquil town on the southern end of Gasparilla Island, in the Gulf of Mexico.
 The drive from the Palm Beaches is a journey through another world.
 In contrast to the artificial lushness of tony vacation spots along the coasts, the natural landscape of this state is foreboding and wild, its central towns marked by hardship.

 The Journey West